How We Invest

 The Foundation’s assets are well-diversified using a long-term strategic approach.

-- 68% of the assets are invested in equity securities, 24% are invested in fixed income, and 8% in alternatives and cash.
+• 68% of the assets are invested in equity securities, 20% are invested in fixed income, and 12% in alternatives, real estate, and cash.

 How we oversee our portfolio